DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 - All training data must be publicly accessible. **Publicly accessible online data, including crawls, is allowed.**
 - Any data in Table.1 must be excluded from the training data.
 - Data derived from or augmented based on Table.1, either directly or indirectly, is not permitted for training.

+Training based on existing pre-trained models, such as fine-tuning or distillation, **is allowed**, but it must be ensured that the training data of the pre-trained models does not include the data in Table.1.

 ### Table 1: Datasets for fine-tuning and evaluation